 I’m hoping we can wrap up the testing period

-around June 15 (extended a couple more weeks thanks to medical detour!), so that gives us about three weeks.
+around June 15 (extended to mid-July thanks to a medical detour!) , so that gives us about three weeks.
 Want to help out?
 Head over to this forum post to volunteer, and get all the nitty gritty on how to become a tester!

 Thanks in advance to anyone who can help, and let us know in the comments if you have any questions about the upgrade in general or about how being a tester works!